-In order to assess the model ability to reproduce the Mixed Layer Depth (MLD), monthly averaged 2D maps of MLD have been compared to a climatological dataset available from literature (Houpert et al., 2015) providing monthly gridded climatology produced using MBT, XBT, Profiling floats, Gliders, and ship-based CTD data from different database and carried out in the Mediterranean Sea between 1969 and 2013.
-Figure 21 to Figure 24 show the 2D maps of climatological MLD from literature (top), monthly averaged MLD from MED-Currents EAS6 system (bottom).
+In order to assess the EAS7 system ability to reproduce the Mixed Layer Depth (MLD), 2D maps of MLD monthly average computed on the five-years period 2017-2021, have been compared to a climatological dataset available from literature (Houpert et al., 2015) providing monthly gridded climatology produced using MBT, XBT, Profiling floats, Gliders, and ship-based CTD data from different database and carried out in the Mediterranean Sea between 1969 and 2013.
+Figure 24 to Figure 27 show the 2D maps of climatological MLD from literature (top), monthly averaged (over the five-years period 2017-2021) MLD from MED-Physics EAS7 system (bottom).

-It can be noticed that during February 2019 (Figure 21), the deepening of the MLD in the Gulf of Lyon and in the South Adriatic areas are well represented by the model, which present for this year a deeper MLD in the Aegean See than the one shown in the climatological fields.
-During June and August 2019 (Figure 22 and Figure 23) the modelled MLD is in general very similar to the climatological one showing a low MLD.
-In December 2019 (Figure 24) the deepening of the MLD is well represented by the EAS6 system.
+It can be noticed that in February (Figure 24), the deepening of the MLD in the Gulf of Lyon and in the South Adriatic areas are represented by EAS7 system, which present a deeper MLD in the Aegean See than the one shown in the climatological fields.
+During June and August (Figure 25: and Figure 26:) the modelled MLD is in general similar to the climatological one showing a slightly higher mean value of the MLD especially in June.
+In December (Figure 27:) the deepening of the MLD is well represented by the EAS7 system, the Gulf of Lyon, Adriatic and Aegean deepening of the MLD are more enhanced with respect to the MLD climatology.

-In general, it can be noticed that the EAS6 numerical system is able to represent the spatial and seasonal distribution of the MLD and the main differences can be due to the low resolution of the climatological dataset that moreover do not cover the whole domain of the Mediterranean Sea as well as on the different period of evaluation, being the Mediterranean Sea characterized by areas of deep-water formation whose deepening can significantly vary in time.
+In general, it can be noticed that the EAS7 numerical system is able to represent the spatial and seasonal distribution of the MLD and the main differences can be due to the low resolution of the climatological dataset that moreover do not cover the whole domain of the Mediterranean Sea as well as on the different period of evaluation, being the Mediterranean Sea characterized by areas of deep-water formation whose deepening can significantly vary in time.
+In particular, the different extensions of the area characterized by the deepening of the MLD may be due to the duration of the period on which the average is computed.

-Figure 21: February MLD 2D maps.
-Top: climatological data from literature; bottom: February 2019 monthly averaged MLD from MED-Currents EAS6 system: MLD-D-CLASS1-CLIM-MEAN\M-MED
+Figure 24: February MLD 2D maps.
+Top: climatological data from literature; bottom: February 2017-2021 monthly averaged MLD from MED-Physics EAS7 system: MLD-D-CLASS1-CLIM-MEAN\M-MED.